Brendan838/MarkdownGenerator/Markdown File Generator.md

 ## Description

 Hello!
 This is my week 9 project for the U of M coding Bootcamp.
 This project uses Node.js and the npm "inquirer" library to generate readme files using the command line.
-Click

 ## Table of Contents